railcore/toolchanger/STL/REL/README.md

 The Railcore Toolchanger uses the remote elastic lock (REL) from Jubilee.

-Joshua Vasquez designed Railcore specific mounts for the Railcore.
+Joshua Vasquez designed these Railcore specific mounts for his REL design.

 This repository only has the Railcore specific mount for the REL.
 All other part(s) are from the Jubilee project and are located [here](https://jubilee3d.com/index.php?title=3D_Printed_Parts).